 Open conversations about feeling left out

 Whether you decide to talk about feeling excluded will often depend on how close you are to your friends.
-You may prefer to suggest accessible activities instead of directly talking about being excluded.
+You may prefer to suggest accessible activities instead of talking about being excluded.

 Being honest with friends can be hard.
 You may feel that you should be included.
 You might also feel bad because you think finding ways around barriers is not a friend’s responsibility.

 Try to avoid blame.
 Emotions can be high, especially as being left out can be upsetting, so aim to stay as calm as possible.
 Try to talk about how it feels when you’re excluded.
 Tell your friends what would help you.
 For example, choosing accessible restaurants or going to cinema viewings with subtitles.